leahhkim/leahhkim/README.md

 ## Hi there 👋
+Hi!
+My name is Leah Kim and I attend the University of Virginia.
 <!--
 **leahhkim/leahhkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.